 To legally attend the University as an NDVS, you must be in an immigration status that allows for full-time study.
-As an NDVS student, you are eligible for F-1 or J-1 immigration sponsorship from the University.
+As an NDVS student, you are eligible for J-1 immigration sponsorship from the University.

 Already in the U.S. at a different institution?

 If you are currently in the U.S. with an I-20/DS-2019 issued by a different school, please see the information about attending UChicago in your current immigration status.